jussiniinikoski/wasm-pdf/README.md

 ## Features

-**NOTE: this project is work in progress so some features may be broken.**

 * PDF contents are described as a JavaScript object and that gets passed to WASM-module, which generates the output
 * Customizable output handler (e.g. load blob URL to a link or directly to window)
 * Currently supported elements include: